 The benefits for such systems now need no more advocacy as the COVID-19 pandemic, and its shutdowns made people take notice of such systems closely.

 Anyone can host online live classes from their home, offices, or even outdoors.
-Individual trainers, school-teachers, professors can start their channels for teaching.
+Individual trainers, school teachers, and professors can start their channels for teaching.

 The training and teaching can happen even when instructors and learners are moving.
 They can access online e-Learning content and can attend live sessions from any connected device.

-Virtual classrooms have made it easy for businesses to deliver training to their workforce in remote areas, including agents, employees, partners, vendors in a real-time face-to-face manner.
+Virtual classrooms have made it easy for businesses to deliver training to their workforce in remote areas, including agents, employees, partners, and vendors in a real-time face-to-face manner.

 Host web-based seminars or webinars for a select audience with invitation-only access.
 These sessions can be technical webinars, academic or business conferences, product launches, or online meetings with regional managers

 Office collaboration becomes much more convenient, with all team members simultaneously working.
 You can conduct office scrums and meetings conveniently at any time of the day.

 Virtual classroom systems are deployed in live customer support where the client and the company representative meet online to resolve their issues.

 A virtual classroom system is a dream-come-true scenario for numerous people – students, teachers, businesses, and employees – and delivers immense benefits to all of them.

 Students and instructors can join a virtual classroom using a website, desktop software, or increasingly a mobile app.
 They all are different interfaces for the same system centrally hosted on a web server and deliver all contents to its users.